Caching Options

 Since HollowDB takes input a warp instance, by applying cache overrides to the warp instance outside and passing that instance to HollowDB, you will be able to use the caching of your choice for HollowDB!

-LMDB is an ultra-fast NodeJS, Bun, and Deno interface to LMDB; probably the fastest and most efficient key-value/database interface that exists for storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, ACID compliant database
+LMDB is an ultra-fast NodeJS, Bun, and Deno interface to LMDB; probably the fastest and most efficient key-value/database interface that exists for storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, database

 Redis is not exactly like the other cache options (LMDB or the default LevelDB) which are "local".
 In the case of Redis, we can host a Redis server and connect to it, thereby solving the problem of downloading the entire state on different machines each time.
 We can also use the same client on multiple cache types, for example a single Redis client in our application can be used for state cache, contract cache and kv-cache at once.